wil-gerard/openloop-coding-challenge/README.md

 ## Features in Progress

-- Form validation to check if user name and/or email already exists.
+- Form validation to check if user name and/or email already exists
 - Style user list for better readability

 ## Built With